 At said Town Meeting, the matter included in the petition shall be approved if a majority of those eligible to vote thereon shall have voted in the affirmative.

-SECTION 3.5 PROCEDURE
+SECTION 3.5 PROCEDURE.

 Town Meetings shall be called in accordance with the provisions of the General Statutes, by Resolution of the Board of Selectmen.
 The Board of Selectmen shall fix the time and place of said meeting.
 The First Selectman shall give Public Notice of any such meeting at least ten Days but not more than seventeen Days in advance as as set forth in Sec.
-1.7.Q of this Charter.
+1.7.R of this Charter.

 All Town Meetings shall be called to order by the First Selectman, if present, or by a member of the Board of Selectmen.
 A Moderator shall be elected and all business conducted pursuant to Robert’s Rules of Order, as revised.

 The Town Clerk shall serve as Clerk of all Town Meetings but, in the Town Clerk’s absence, a Clerk shall be designated by the Moderator.
-Any Town Meeting may be recessed from time to time as the interests of the Town may require, and the Moderator may entertain a motion to recess such meeting to a specific date and time.
+Any Town Meeting may be recessed from time to time as the interests of the Town may require, and the Moderator may entertain a motion to recess such Meeting to a specific date, time and location.

-SECTION 3.6 VOTING
+SECTION 3.6 VOTING.

 Prior to taking the vote on individual motions put before any Town Meeting, the Moderator may entertain a motion that the qualifications of those present and voting be demonstrated before the vote is cast.

-SECTION 3.7 TOWN MEETING ACTION BY REFERENDUM
+SECTION 3.7 TOWN MEETING ACTION BY REFERENDUM.

 Except for the adoption of the Town Budget and such other matters required by this Charter to be decided at referendum, all Town Meeting actions which are not of a procedural nature (election of Moderator, setting time and place for referendum, recess, adjournment, etc.) shall be submitted to referendum if either of the events set forth in (1) or (2) below occur.